 Remember, you're not just looking for someone who has experience handling lawsuits like yours; you're also looking for someone you can trust and whom you feel comfortable with.
-State bar associations usually have websites that allow you to look up lawyers and learn information like whether they've been subject to any discipline.
-(Learn more about finding the right lawyer for a personal injury case.)
+Learn more about finding the right lawyer for a personal injury case.

 Whether you talk to a lawyer in person or over the phone, here are some topics you might want to touch on when looking for the best lawyer for you and your potential vaping lawsuit.